Ade179/Awesome-Books/README.md

 # Awesome Books

-> This project helps the mastery of objects in Javascript
+> This project helps the mastery of objects in Javascript,
+> it encourages and addition of books by the user which can also be removed at any point in time.
+> It contains dynamically created DOM Elements created uing Javascript.

 ## Built With